-The term compatibility testing refers to a set of procedure requires before the blood is issued by the blood bank as being compatible.
-The pre transfusion compatibility testing will confirm the ABC compatibility between the donor and the recipient & presence of clinically significant antibodies.
+The term compatibility testing refers to a set of procedures requires before the blood is issued by the blood bank as being compatible.
+The pre-transfusion compatibility testing will confirm the ABO compatibility between the donor and the recipient & presence of clinically significant antibodies.

 Immediate spin method– In a clean dry test tube 2 drops of the recipient serum is taken & to this add 2 drops of donor red cell.
-The content are mixed well then they are centrifuged for 1 minute at 1000 rpm.
-The tube is examine for agglutination.
+The content is mixed well then they are centrifuged for 1 minute at 1000 rpm.
+The tube is examined for agglutination.

-If agglutination is present then cross match is compatible.
-If agglutination negative the cell are washed well with saline & to this 1 drop of anti human globuin is added.
+If agglutination is present then crossmatch is compatible.
+If agglutination negative the cell is washed well with saline & to this 1 drop of anti-human globulin is added.
 The tube is centrifuged & look for any agglutination.
-If there is no agglutination then the sample is declare compatible & fit for transfusion.
+If there is no agglutination then the sample is declared compatible & fit for transfusion.